 Read more about common reasons for taking land through condemnation in Texas

 Highlighted Eminent Domain Case Result

-The eminent domain attorneys at Dawson & Sodd LLP have been helping individual and commercial landowners in Texas for over 100 years.
+The eminent domain attorneys at Dawson & Sodd PLLC have been helping individual and commercial landowners in Texas for over 100 years.
 We have helped landowners of properties big and small across the state to increase the compensation received for their land.
 For example, in a powerline case in which the landowner was offered $251,880, we negotiated a settlement that resulted in a net recover of $1.38 million to the landowner.

 It’s Your Right to Speak with an Eminent Domain Lawyer in Texas

 The eminent domain condemnation process in Texas is complex and very different from other types of property dispute cases.
 If you are a Texas property owner faced with condemnation of their land by an entity with eminent domain authority, it is important to understand your rights during the condemnation process.
 It is of the utmost importance that you contact an experienced eminent domain attorney early on in the process in order to adequately protect your rights in any eminent domain condemnation process.

 Have you been contacted by a condemning entity?
 Call Dawson & Sodd at (903) 872-8181 to schedule a free consultation with an experienced Texas condemnation attorney.
 We will review the facts in your case, answer any questions you may have about the condemnation process and offer professional advice on the best way to protect your rights.